 Petroleum engineering degrees are highly specific and are designed to prepare students for a lucrative career in the growing energy industry.
 Students planning to enter the field or advance their careers by pursuing graduate degrees must be selective about the program they choose.
 While an affordable petroleum engineering degree is always desirable, other factors must be considered as well in order to ensure that the quality of instruction is up to par.
-In order to narrow the choices, we’ve compiled the following list of 10 great value colleges for a petroleum engineering degree in 2016-2017.
+In order to narrow the choices, we’ve compiled the following list of 10 great value colleges for a petroleum engineering degree.

 Rating and Ranking Methodology